top of page

 Screenshot taken from Power BI Desktop

-Using brand colours
+Using brand colors

 Concluding remarks

-What are your biggest challenges when it comes to using colour within reports?
+What are your biggest challenges when it comes to using color within reports?
 Your insights could inspire others in the Power BI community.
 Drop your thoughts in the comments section below and let's start a conversation!

 P.S.
 If you are new around here, make sure to subscribe to get notified about future posts.
 In the meantime feel free to explore the previous posts to discover more about MoonStory and UX Design.

-Happy learning! :)
+Happy designing! :)

 bottom of page